-Alex serves on the NAIS Innovation Task Force where he worked on principle as of good practice around technology use and online learning.
-He has chaired various NYSAIS conference planning committees and worked on a number of school accreditation teams.
-Alex holds a master’s degree in Instructional Design and Media from Teachers College and a bachelor’s degree in Psychology from George Washington University.
+Alex has presented at national and regional conferences about student-centered learning and personalization.
+He served on the NAIS Innovation Task Force where he worked on principles of good practice around technology use and online learning.
+He chaired various NYSAIS conference planning committees and worked on a number of school accreditation teams.
+Alex holds a master’s degree in instructional design and media from Teachers College and a bachelor’s degree in psychology from George Washington University.

-“I'm passionate about the idea of bringing student-centered, project based-learning to a wider audience with AltSchool's micro-school model.
-AltSchool Union Square will be a school where adolescents are empowered to become lifelong learners, critical questioners, and solution finders.”
+“I'm passionate about the idea of bringing student-centered, project-based learning to a wider audience with AltSchool.
+AltSchool Union Square is a school where adolescents are empowered to become lifelong learners, critical questioners, and solution-finders.”

 Jaqi joined the AltSchool team in 2014.
-She taught as an Upper Elementary Educator and is currently the Humanities Lead at AltSchool Union Square.
-Jaqi creates caring school communities through teaching social-emotional learning, specializing in mindfulness, restorative practices, conflict resolution and social thinking.
-She also works across the network to develop best practices and curriculum around diversity and cultural competency.
-Jaqi created partnerships with educator teams to cultivate and maintain healthy class cultures based in SEL curriculum, strategies, and mindful language.
+She taught as an Upper Elementary educator and is currently the humanities lead at AltSchool Union Square.
+Jaqi creates caring school communities through teaching social-emotional learning specializing in mindfulness, restorative practices, conflict resolution, and social thinking.
+She also works across the network to develop best practices and curricula around diversity and cultural competency.
+Jaqi created partnerships with educator teams to cultivate and maintain healthy class cultures based in SEL curricula, strategies, and mindful language.

 Jordan grew up in Sydney, Australia, with parents who were both educators, inspiring an early interest in teaching.
 Jordan has a B.A. and an M.A. in education and has experience teaching in both rural and urban environments.
-As a student, Jordan studied abroad in Sweden.
-More recently, he spent two years in London as an educator in a range of school settings, including behavioral schools.
+As a student, Jordan studied abroad in Sweden before spending two years in London as an educator in a range of school settings, including behavioral schools.

-“I am excited about the opportunity of being part of the driving force behind educational change.
+“I am excited about the opportunity to be part of the driving force behind educational change.
 I look forward to working with many diverse colleagues to unlock student potential, creativity, and agency.”

 Melody has been working as an educator for nearly a decade in various capacities as an experiential STEM teacher.
 Throughout her career, she has worked in museums, zoos, classrooms, and even in the backcountry, creating meaningful educational experiences for students.
 Through her career, Melody has led various STEM educational initiatives and teamed up with other New York City institutions to enrich the student experience.